-Little Skips is a reliably calm coffee shop in Bushwick with great sandwiches and pastries, lots of vegan/gluten-free options, and people who also don’t want to sit through the ceremony of brunch.
-A meal here takes slightly more effort than grabbing a BEC from the bodega to eat on your couch, and slightly less effort than pretending you’re on Chopped with nothing but the eggs, oreos, and tomato sauce that were already in your apartment.
+Little Skips is a reliably calm coffee shop in Bushwick with great sandwiches and pastries, lots of vegan/gluten-free options, and other people who also don’t want to sit through the ceremony of brunch.
+A meal here takes slightly more effort than grabbing a BEC from the bodega and eating it on your couch, and slightly less effort than pretending you’re on Chopped with nothing but the eggs, Oreos, and tomato sauce that were already in your apartment.

 Earl’s Beer and Cheese is the dive bar of UES brunch experiences.
-There’s lots of heavy food, bottomless Stumptown coffee, and a crowd that is also trying to avoid being in brightly-lit public spaces.
+There’s lots of heavy food, bottomless Stumptown coffee, and a crowd of other people who are also trying to avoid being in brightly-lit public spaces.
 It’s usually busy, but it’s also better than most of the other restaurants on the Upper East Side that open at 11am on weekends.

-Maybe you had one too many picklebacks last night and just the thought of noise and crowds is making you wish you had something stronger than Aleve.
-If you find yourself in this situation, or if you just want something besides an omelette or grain bowl, check out Davelle, a tiny Japanese spot on the LES with a very relaxed space.
-The pork curry is filling enough to help soak up whatever you consumed last night, and the soup and salad that come with it will help balance out whatever you ate after leaving the bar.
+Maybe you had one too many picklebacks last night and just the thought of noise and crowds is making you wish you could take something stronger than Aleve.
+If you find yourself in this situation, or you just want something besides an omelette or grain bowl, check out Davelle, a tiny Japanese spot on the LES with a very relaxed space.
+The pork curry is filling enough to help soak up your too-clear memories of last night, and the soup and salad that come with it will help balance out whatever you ate after leaving the bar.

 Gotan is a coffee shop that happens to have great food and a lot of seating.
 There are also a few locations around the city, although the original is in Tribeca.
-You order at the counter, which is nice if you don’t want to encounter a server on a weekend morning when you don’t feel like speaking to anyone, and you can get some eggs, some oatmeal, or a bowl of fruit.
-Or, if you hate all morning-related foods, have a sandwich.
+You order at the counter, which is nice if you don’t want to make a lot of eye contact or talk too much, and you can get some eggs, oatmeal, or a bowl of fruit.
+Or, if you hate all morning-related foods, a sandwich.

-Viand Cafe is a great place for anyone who prefers their pancakes without ricotta or bee pollen.
+Viand Cafe is a great place for anyone who prefers their pancakes without complicating factors like ricotta or bee pollen.
 Like other old-school NYC diner establishments, they have a huge menu and always seem to be open.
-Unlike other old-school NYC establishments, they roast all of their turkey in house.
+Unlike other old-school NYC establishments, they roast all of their turkey in-house.
 Get a turkey club.

 If you need a quiet place to have brunch with your laptop, a friend, or a friend and their laptop, Sunrise/Sunset in Bushwick is a good option.
-It still has the kind of food that you’d find at real brunch spots (avocado toast, chilaquiles, salmon tartine), but without the noise level or people using this meal as their form of group therapy.
+It still has the kind of food that you’d find at “real” brunch spots (avocado toast, chilaquiles, a salmon tartine), but without the noise level or people using this meal as their form of group therapy.

 There are plenty of large, busy places to get brunch in Chelsea, and this isn’t one of them.
 The Commons Chelsea is about the size of a currency exchange kiosk, and it’s a neighborhood place where you can hang out and eat an egg sandwich or a bagel when you don’t want to deal with a crowd.
 There’s also beer and wine, as well as a nice a little outdoor seating section in the summertime.

-Cervo’s is a Portuguese restaurant on the Lower East Side from the same people behind Hart’s, one of our favorite neighborhood restaurants in Brooklyn.
+Cervo’s is a Portuguese restaurant on the Lower East Side from the same people behind Hart’s (one of our favorite neighborhood restaurants in Bed-Stuy).
 At brunch, they serve things like an omelette with trout roe and a fried shrimp sandwich.
 You can also get a half dozen oysters with a side of fries, which is maybe something you’re looking for if you refuse to eat pancakes or avocado toast.
 The space has a really long bar, so you can always just sit by yourself and drink some wine until brunch is over.